 South Korea is a fantastic country to live as an expat.
-However, Korea is not the most common choice for expats in comparison with other nearby Asian countries such as Japan, Hong-Kong, Bangkok or Singapore.
+However, Korea is not the most common choice for expats in comparison with other nearby Asian countries such as Japan, Hong Kong, Bangkok, or Singapore.

 Before moving to South Korea we didn’t have any expectations, other than we were really looking forward for the great food, having 4 distinct seasons (as we lived in Singapore for 3 years before that), and experiencing a totally new culture.

 In this post we list what are for us the Pros and Cons of living in South Korea.
 We hope that our impressions will be useful.
 If you are thinking about moving to South Korea, we also share our daily life experience living in South Korea here.

 For any Westerner who arrives here for the first time, the change can be quite drastic.
-Although you may already know a few things about South Korea (K-pop, K-dramas, electronics brands, cosmetics etc.) Korea is not a very popular travel destinations yet and not the most popular place to live for expats.
+Although you may already know a few things about South Korea (K-pop, K-dramas, electronics brands, cosmetics etc.) Korea is not a very popular travel destination yet and is not the most popular place to live for expats.

 Not only in Seoul but pretty much everywhere in South Korea, you will be safe.
 You can walk on the street at pretty much any time and no one will bother you.

-South Koreans would usually go to the hospital even for minor symptoms to get it checked very quickly.
+South Koreans would usually go to the hospital even for minor symptoms to get them checked very quickly.
 If you work in South Korea, it is also mandatory to have a full body check every 2 years (usually paid by the company).

-Pro: Public transports and infrastructure
+Pro: Public Transports and Infrastructure

-Besides, South Korea has a highly developed network of high speed trains called KTX.
-From Seoul you can reach Busan in 2 hours.
+Besides, South Korea has a highly developed network of high-speed trains called KTX.
+From Seoul, you can reach Busan in 2 hours.
 The train stations are also very well connected with the bus and metro lines.

 Pro: Speed and efficiency (“Pali-Pali” culure)

 Basically, it means fast/hurry-up.
 You will hear it many times on the street, or while talking with your colleagues.
 Whatever it is in South Korea, it has to be fast and efficient.

 As an example, the first time we ordered groceries online, it was a Sunday late evening.
 The very next day at 7am, the food was already waiting in front of our door.

 Ask your colleagues, friends or locals for advice.
-Usually the best restaurants do not look very fancy from the outside and can be quite intimidating at first.
+Usually, the best restaurants do not look very fancy from the outside and can be quite intimidating at first.
 But no worries, you will always be welcomed as a foreigner.

-If you want more westernized food and like brunch, we listed our favorite places here.
+If you want more Westernized food and like brunch, we listed our favorite places here.

-We wanted to list all these fantastic places, as many are not (yet) in most guide books.
+We wanted to list all these fantastic places, as many are not (yet) in most guidebooks.
 We wrote many posts about the best places to visit in South Korea (here are all our posts about Korea).